 EF-S lenses, on the other hand, run on small sensor Canon cameras.

 EF simply stands for “electro focus” which is a motor inside the lens that locks on the subject you are trying to capture.
 The S in EF-S stands for “small,” a factor that depicts EF-S’s limited functionality.

 Gold nuggets for beginners: At first, it sure will look like a prudent decision to go with crop sensor lenses (EF-S).
-Less than nine months down the line, you’ll realize that these cameras have serious limitations that curtail your efficiency.
+Even as a beginner photographer, you’ll soon realize that these cameras have serious limitations that curtail your efficiency.